sirnewton01/anon-ssh/cmd/gemini/README.md

 SSH URL or a local file path.
 In the case of the SSH URL it will initiate the connection over SSH and invoke the transaction on the remote host using this command, but with a file path.
-Also, in the latter case the gemini command will set up any extra SSH configuration for the remote host, such as a public key if none exists already.
+Also, in the latter case the gemini command will set up any extra SSH configuration for the remote host to set up anonymous SSH access, such as a public key if none exists.

 ```
 gemini gemssh://[username@]somehost/some/path